 - Martinez-Molina, A; Tort, I, Vivancos, J.L.
 (2014).
 Chapter: “Modeling and Simulation of History Museum of Valencia.”
 Construction and Building Research, Springer, Part III, 255-262.
 10.1007/978-94-007-7790-3_33.

 Peer-reviewed conference proceedings

-- Iskandar, L; Martinez-Molina, A; Toker Beeson, S. (2023) “Learning From the Past: The Evaluation and Optimization of the Inherent Energy Behavior of a Residential Historic Building in a Hot and Humid Climate.”
-ARCC International Conference, Dallas, TX, (Abstract Accepted, Full Paper In Progress).
+- Iskandar, L; Karaiskos, P; Martinez-Molina, A; Toker Beeson, S. (2023) “Learning From the Past: The Evaluation and Optimization of the Inherent Energy Behavior of a Residential Historic Building in a Hot and Humid Climate.”
+ARCC Conference, Dallas, TX, USA 978-1-935129-33-2.